Buff-throated monal-partridge: Behavior

+Food and feeding

-The Szechenyi's monal-partridge's diet consists mainly of leaves, roots, stems, bulbs, fruits and seeds of various herbs and scrubs, as well as some moss and in some areas near local monasteries, the residing monks sometimes feed them rice and corn.
+The buff-throated monal-partridge's diet consists mainly of leaves, roots, stems, bulbs, fruits and seeds of various herbs and scrubs, as well as some moss and in some areas near local monasteries, the residing monks sometimes feed them rice and corn.
 Supplementary feeding from the monks on the Tibetan sacred site have shown beneficial effects for these partridges.
 Fed breeding groups experienced earlier laid first clutches, increasing their opportunity to re-nest in case of failed clutches, as well as increased clutch and egg sizes compared against non-fed groups.
 Groups who finish breeding season early have more time to molt and recover fat reserves before winter, giving them a greater chance of survival during the harsher months.

-Breeding:
+Breeding

-The Szechenyi's monal-partridge is one of the few galliformes that participate in cooperative breeding, and breed from April to June.
+The buff-throated monal-partridgee is one of the few galliformes that participate in cooperative breeding, and breed from April to June.
 Surveys suggest that these partridges are monogamous or polygynous.
 A single family unit consists of a main breeding pair, and can often have one to three typically male helpers, though they can be female, that will aid in protecting territory.
 The partridges usually nest in scrapes in the soil lined with leaves, sticks and bark at the base of a tree or scrub.
 The breeding female normally lays 3-4 eggs and are incubated for about four weeks.
 During incubation, the breeding female will incubate eggs exclusively away from the rest of the group, while the breeding male and helpers will either spend their time foraging or guarding the area around the nest.
 After the eggs hatch, all members of the family unit, including the newly hatched precocial chicks, will forage together during the day, but the breeding female and chicks will still keep their distance until they are over 15 days old.
 All adult members experience brooding, vigilance, and territorial behavior, with the helpers focusing especially on fighting during territorial display after the chicks hatch, defending their territory from helpers in rival family units.
 Breeding males rarely display fighting behavior and females will never participate in fighting.
 These family groups remain stable during the breeding season, and exhibit low rates of individual disappearance.
 Individual disappearance increase during the winter, but are most frequent among the young.